affiliate disclosure

 NameCheap offers one of the industry’s best VPS hosting plans and features.
 Today, the Pulsar plan is 34% off the regular price at $9.88/month.

-You choose your operating system (CentOS, Ubuntu, and Debian) and decide whether you want to install cPanel.
+You choose your operating system (CentOS, Ubuntu, or Debian) and decide whether you want to install cPanel.

 3. Dedicated Server